Fitzroy Island Light: History

 In 1973, the present Fitzroy Island lighthouse was constructed, being the fifth of a group of seven concrete towers erected in Queensland between 1964 and 1979.
 In order of construction, they were Cape Capricorn Light, New Caloundra Light, Point Danger Light, New Burnett Heads Light, Fitzroy Island Light, Point Cartwright Light and Archer Point Light.
 At that same time, the Little Fitzroy Island Light was deactivated.
 The light source was an array of sealed beam lamps.

 In 1992, the Fitzroy Island lighthouse was deactivated, and Little Fitzroy Island Light made active again after a re-build.
-The lighthouse on Fitzroy Island now serves as a visitor centre for the Fitzroy Island National Park.
+The lighthouse on Fitzroy Island served as a visitor centre for the Fitzroy Island National Park, however, is now closed to the public.

 Structures

 The lighthouse is octagonal in form, topped with a lantern and a gallery.
 It is made of concrete and covered with tiles, much like Point Cartwright Light and New Burnett Heads Light.

 The site also includes several preserved lighthouse keeper cottages and auxiliary buildings.